 Before you go any further, make sure you have completely read through this previous article in the series – The Big Move-Up Buyer Question: How Do You Buy and Sell at the Same Time?
 It will help you confirm that “buying first” is the route you can and will take to move-up to your next home.

 Meet with a Lender for Approval

 It’s crucial NOT to start looking for a new home until you know whether your lender says you can buy first or if must sell first in order to be approved for the new home you want to buy.

-If your lender says you need to sell first, go back and read Move-Up Strategies to “Sell First Then Buy.”
+If your lender says you need to sell first, go back and read Move-Up Strategies to “Sell First Then Buy.

-By now we also assume you also have read our first article, What Move-Up Buyers Need to First Ask Themselves.
+By now we also assume you also have read the first article, What Move-Up Buyers Need to First Ask Themselves.
 These questions will help you determine your criteria for a new home, your budget, and what neighborhoods you’ll be looking in.

 Knowing all of this ahead of time means you can move promptly and confidentially when you do find a home you want to buy.

 Let’s Get Started

 I’m going to show you how to buy and sell at the same time (when you can financially buy a new home first), and then sell your current home afterward AND not have to carry two mortgages for long.